MatheussAlvess/Cervical_Posture_YOLO_Pose_Estimation/README.md

 - Posture Improvement Aid: The visual feedback provided by the posture classification can guide users towards maintaining a healthy cervical posture while performing activities like watching videos or working at a computer.
 - Non-invasive and Objective Assessment: This program offers a non-invasive way to assess cervical posture compared to traditional methods that might require physical examinations or subjective evaluations.
 - Potential for Personalized Posture Training: With further development, this technology could be integrated into training programs to help users develop better postural habits.

-**Disclaimer:** While this program can be a helpful tool, it should not be used as a sole method for diagnosing or treating medical conditions.
-Always consult with a healthcare professional for any posture-related concerns.

 ### Installation